 To be considered disabled for the purposes of SSDI, a worker in Marietta must have a physical or psychological medical condition is expected to result in death or last over one year.
 Under SSDI, there is no such thing as partial or short-term disability benefits.

 Essentially, to receive Marietta SSDI benefits, the applicant must not be able to perform “substantial gainful activity” because of their condition.
-Social Security defines this standard by setting a certain monthly earning level.
+The SSA defines this standard by setting a certain monthly earning level.
 Applicants who are earning over this amount at the time of application are not eligible for SSDI benefits in Marietta.

-In determining disability, the SSA does not only look at whether the applicant cannot perform the job that they had been working.
-To be considered disabled, the applicant must also not be able to work in any job for which they would otherwise be qualified due to the functional limitations of their disability.
-Complex regulations and guidelines govern whether an applicant qualifies as disabled, but an experienced attorney in Marietta could help to explain the nuances of these rules to a hopeful applicant.
+In determining disability, the SSA does not only look at whether the applicant cannot perform the job that they had been working, but also whether they’re able to work in any job for which they would otherwise be qualified due to the functional limitations of their disability.
+Complex regulations and guidelines govern whether an applicant qualifies as disabled, but an experienced attorney in Marietta could help to explain the nuances of these rules for SSDI benefits to a hopeful applicant.

 In order to receive aid through SSDI, a disabled worker must have worked enough to have contributed a certain amount to the Social Security system prior to filing for benefits.
 These contributions come through FICA withholdings deducted from paychecks or self-employment taxes.
 The worker also must pass two tests known as the “recent work test” and the “duration of work test” to qualify for SSDI benefits.